JaccovanWijk/PassSafe/REPORT.md

 # Report PassSafe
 PassSafe is an app where people can store passwords and acces them from other devices.
-The passwords are not only protected by passwords and encryptions, but also personal questions that a user has to fill in.
+The passwords are not only protected by passwords and encryptions, but also by personal questions that a user has to fill in.

 <img src="https://github.com/JaccovanWijk/PassSafe/blob/master/doc/AccountsActivity.png" width="288" height="512" >